 WHERE EXISTS (SELECT 1 FROM t2 WHERE t1.c1 = t2.c2);

-The WIN_MAGIC hint enables WIN MAGIC query rewriting to eliminate joins in aggregate and self-join queries that meet specific conditions, and optimize them by using window functions.
-This hint guides the optimizer to remove unnecessary joins and replace them with window functions to improve query execution efficiency.
-The opposite operation of this hint is the NO_WIN_MAGIC hint.
+The WIN_MAGIC Hint enables WIN MAGIC query rewriting, which eliminates joins in specific scenarios and optimizes the queries using window functions.
+This hint instructs the optimizer to remove unnecessary joins and replace them with window functions, thereby improving query execution efficiency.
+The reverse operation is the NO_WIN_MAGIC Hint.

 Syntax